 Wreathe yourself in wisps of steam from a mug of hot Christmas punch, and fill your eyes with the dazzling displays of artists, craftspeople, cooks, and shopkeepers.

-Then eat, drink, and generally be as merry as a reindeer in a carrot field, who’s just heard she’s been picked by Santa for sleigh duty.
+Then eat, drink, and generally be as merry as a reindeer in a carrot field, who’s just heard that Santa picked her for sleigh duty.

 (On reflection, you probably can’t forget the bustle of modern life: those markets can get busy.)

-Visit the main market page for general information or click/tap the links below for some of the popular / central locations I’ve written about.
+Visit the main market page for general information or follow the links below for details and visitor tips for the popular and/or central locations.

 Major markets